lambertse/flutter-obfuscation/docs/GUIDE.md

 ## Path A-DT — apps with a custom Application class (`--inject-mode dt-needed`)

-Path A's default injection retargets `<application android:name>` to our `GuardApplication`.
-That **replaces** the app's own Application class, so it breaks any app that already declares one — including apps that bootstrap a RASP/anti-tamper SDK (e.g. V-Key V-OS) from it.
-For those, use the no-Java injection instead:
+The default `application` mode replaces the app's own `Application` class, which breaks any app that already declares one (including apps that bootstrap a RASP SDK like V-Key V-OS from it).
+For those, the `dt-needed` mode injects the hook with no Java at all — see ["How it works" §3–4](#4-what-dt_needed-is-and-why-we-add-one) for what it does and why.
+Requires `pip install lief` (see `requirements.txt`).
+Usage:

 ```bash
 packer/tools/pack_existing_apk.sh \